eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 In worse cases, you can detect each line separately by running program multiple times with different video area selection (this can fix possible incorrect multiple lines subtitles splits in single frame) *) Check what horizontal alignment subtitles has on video relatively to selected boundary box: Center/Left/Right/Any.
 alignment: Center - is in most case, so it set by default.
+Take into note that if whole subtitle will be in right half part of selected boundary box it will be removed.
 alignment: Any - currently supported but not so good as other types.
 *) For decrease amount of wrong timing splits during Run Search also as wrong produced timing or not detected subtitles you can do next
 adopt: "Moderate Threshold"(moderate_threshold)(located in "Settings" tab in left panel) in range [0.25, 0.6] by "Test" button